gyulanemeth/bluefox.email/aws-concepts/aws-delivery-notifications.md

 **AWS Delivery Notifications** are event messages from [Amazon SES](/aws-concepts/aws-ses) that confirm when emails have been successfully delivered to recipients' mail servers.
 These notifications are part of SES's event publishing system, providing senders with real-time feedback on email delivery status beyond just [bounce](/email-sending-concepts/bounces) and [complaint](/email-sending-concepts/complaints) information.

-## What are AWS Delivery Notifications?
+## What are Amazon Delivery Notifications?

-AWS Delivery Notifications are confirmation messages generated when [Amazon SES](/aws-concepts/aws-ses) successfully hands over an email to a recipient's mail server.
-Unlike bounce and complaint notifications (which indicate delivery failures or recipient dissatisfaction), delivery notifications provide positive confirmation that your message reached its intended destination's mail server.

-These notifications are transmitted through [Amazon SNS](/aws-concepts/aws-sns) as JSON-formatted events that include detailed metadata about the delivery, such as:
+AWS Delivery Notifications are **confirmation messages** generated when [Amazon SES](/aws-concepts/aws-ses) successfully hands over an email to a recipient's mail server.
+Unlike bounce and complaint notifications (which indicate delivery failures or recipient dissatisfaction), delivery notifications provide **positive confirmation** that your message reached its intended destination's mail server.
+These notifications are transmitted through [Amazon SNS](/aws-concepts/aws-sns) as **JSON-formatted events** that include detailed metadata about the delivery, including recipient email address, message ID, **timestamp of delivery**, processing time metrics, sending account details, and message tags with configuration set information.
+By enabling delivery notifications, you can build **comprehensive tracking systems** that monitor the full lifecycle of your messages from sending through delivery, helping to identify patterns in successful deliveries and potential optimizing opportunities.

-- Recipient email address
-- Message ID
-- Timestamp of delivery
-- Processing time metrics
-- Sending account details
-- Message tags and configuration set information

-By enabling delivery notifications, you can build comprehensive tracking systems that monitor the full lifecycle of your messages from sending through delivery, helping to identify patterns in successful deliveries and potential optimizing opportunities.

 ## How Delivery Notifications Work